Director, Eleanor Stellyes Center for Global Studies

 All students will conduct independent research projects (ISP) in the final month of the programs.
 The ethics and methods course enables students to develop skills in preparation for the ISP.
 These skills include:

-Learn more about the SIT India: Sustainable Development and Social Change program.
+Learn more about the India: Sustainable Development and Social Change program and other SIT programs.

 Credits: 4.5 Knox credits for the fall or spring semester